GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/getting-started.md

         implementation platform("com.google.cloud:spring-cloud-gcp-dependencies:{project-version}")
     }

-In the following sections, it will be assumed you are using the Spring Cloud GCP BOM and the dependency snippets will not contain versions.
+In the following sections, it will be assumed you are using the Spring Framework on Google Cloud BOM and the dependency snippets will not contain versions.

 #### Starter Dependencies